MixedRealityLab/tas-symposium/submit/papers-posters.md

 For more information about the paper templates, please refer to [the ACM TAPS workflow](https://authors.acm.org/proceedings/production-information/taps-production-workflow "The ACM Publishing System workflow").

 ### 2. Submitting your paper or extended abstract
-Submit your paper or extended abstract to the conference submission system (opening 8th April 2024).
+Submit your paper or extended abstract to [the conference submission system](https://easychair.org/conferences/?conf=tas24 "EasyChair submission site for TAS '24").
 Include your title, abstract, author details, and the paper or extended abstract as a PDF.
 Your submission must be anonymised; otherwise, it may be desk rejected.

 We ask you to ensure your submission is accessible for all users.
 To accomplish this, please follow the [SIGCHI Guide to an Accessible Submission](https://sigchi.org/conferences/author-resources/accessibility-guide/ "ACM SIGCHI guide to making publications accessible").